altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~Gerald noticed the the tugging on his wrist~
 *A small turquoise bail rattled and glowed, its gravity turned toward the intruder* 'G::Is it a piece of, or is it...'
-~Gerald couldn't finish the though~
+~Gerald couldn't finish the thought~
+*The man started moving*
-*He ran out of the observation deck and closed the door behind him.
+*Gerald ran out of the observation deck and closed the door behind him.
-The metal door closed with a thud, spinning locked behind him* ~Above and to his right, he saw the red button~
+The metal door closed with a thud, spinning a wheel to lock* ~In the underbelly hallway of the ship, above and to his right, he saw the red button~ *He pressed it.
-*He pressed it an alarms blared*
+An alarms blared*
 'G::You have the radio...'
 *He grabbed the radio from his belt and click it on* "G::Captain, copy?"
-~Tense moments passed and he heard some banging on the door behind him~ "A::What's going on, gerald?"
+~Tense moments passed and he heard banging on the door behind him~ "A::What's going on, Gerald?"
 *Gerald backed away from the door*
 "G::You got your white whale here in sub-deck three, I think..."
 ~Gerald waited, the door was locked, it would -~